pce-uw-jscript400/w5-authentication-authorization/readme.md

 * **Your Answer:**

+The password is sent in plaintext, unencrypted, which can be intercepted and read.

+The username and password are packaged together, conveniently for a hacker.

 * **Question:** What would happen if three different users tried to sign up with the same username?
 How can we prevent that?

 * **Your Answer:**

+Search the database to see if the username exists, and if so, send message to the user to require the user to create a different username.

 * **Question:** Why are we making our route `POST /api/signup` as opposed to `POST /api/users`?

 * **Your Answer:**

+The user needs to first signin or signup before accessing the `users` information.

+users is queryable via CRUD routes, and doesn't suggest initial signup.

+signup uses the right domain terminology.

 ---